Skip to main content

 Silica-phosphate glass nanoparticles were formed through the sol-gel route, and silica-phosphate photo-printable ink for 3D printing of complex glassy objects was formulated.

-The results obtained during the reporting period are novel, and the expected results obtained until the end of the project will meet the stated objectives.
+The results obtained during the reporting period are novel, and the obtained results met the stated objectives.
 The developed mathematical/numerical models and experimental diagnostic tools are expected to have an important scientific impact in the area.
 The development of novel materials and methods of fabrication of functional objects are expected to have socio-economic impact.
+For example, the application of the dry coating process for manufacturing of batteries with improved performance and longevity contributes to energy storage technology and is expected to have a significant socio-economic impact.

 Internal flow patterns in vibrating sessile drops on superhydrophobic and para-hydrophobic surfaces